 THE COURT CARDS

-The court cards had a very special place in the handpainted Italian Trionfi cards.
-Because the commissioners of the cards were part of the court.
-In later decks the court cards were udes to show differences between the decks, to point out particular characteristics.
+The court cards had a special place in the hand-painted Italian Trionfi cards because the commissioners of the cards were themselves part of a court.
+In later decks, the court cards were used to show differences between the decks, to point out particular characteristics.
 But how did it begin?

-In the Mamluk deck there were three male figures.
+In the Mamlûk deck, there were three male figures.
 The highest one, the King, was called Malik.
-After the King there were two high officers, the highest was called Na'ib and the second one Na'in Thanï.
-As an example we show the court cards of Cups, in increasing order, so with the Malik at the right side..
+After the King there were two high officers, the highest was called Na'ib Malik (deputy of the king) and the second one Na'ib Thanï (second deputy).
+As an example, we show the court cards of Cups, in increasing order, with the Malik on the right side.

-I cannot read Arabic so I cannot explain the text on the cards, but it seems that in the box on the bottom of the card it's rank was mentionned.
+I cannot read Arabic, so I cannot explain the text on the cards.
+What I know is that on the upper side of the cards lines of poetry are written and that in the box on the bottom of the card its name was mentioned.

 the hand painted decks of 15th Century Italy